lavabit/libdime/docs/quickstart.md

 * CentOS 6 x86_64
 * CentOS 7 x86_64

-See the [CentOS Official Site](http://www.centos.org/) for informatino and downloads.
+See the [CentOS Official Site](http://www.centos.org/) for information and downloads.

 ##Source Code Directories